jackyho522/obsidian-notes/docs/OSCP_notes/Note 1.md

 dig axfr cronos.htb @10.10.10.13
 ```
 retrieve the entire DNS zone data for the "cronos.htb" domain from the DNS server located at the IP address "10.10.10.13".<br/>
-(AXFR) DNS protocol operation used to transfer the entire zone data from a primary DNS server to a secondary DNS server.<br/>
+(AXFR) DNS protocol operation used to transfer the entire zone data from a primary DNS server to a secondary DNS server.

 ## Active Directory Check
 ```bash